 You can create Vendor profiles with the required information such as contact details (SPOC), address, service provided and so on, including the ability to upload contractual files.

-- Provide basic vendor information like company details, category of service provided, etc. Specify if the vendor is contractual or still in proposed state (RFP) and upload relevant contract documents
+- Provide basic vendor information like company details, category of service provided, etc. Specify whether the vendor is contractual or still in proposed state (RFP) and upload relevant contract documents.

 - In Assessment Configuration, identify the assessment areas that are relevant to services provided by your vendor.
 You can also add tags to better organize vendors in your organization.

-- Identify Point of Contact for your vendor, along with identifying associated users and internal contact.
+- Identify a Point of Contact for your vendor, associated users and an internal contact.

 - Define vendor criticality manually or by using our internal campaign template to help you auto-calculate the criticality.

-Once created this vendor is added to the vendors list in the Vendors tab.
+Once created this vendor is added to the vendors list on the VENDORS tab.
 You can View, Edit, or Delete users using the Quick Actions menu.

 Let's start now

-Go to USERS > Vendors tab and select Add New.
+Go to the VENDORS tab, and select Add New.